-A. Basic Course:
+A. Basic Course Requirements:

-- 1. Be in a Baccalaureate or graduate degree program full time (12 credits or more). - 2.
-Have a 2.00 or better GPA to enter second year of Basic course. - 3.
-Must enroll in the ROTC English program or test out of it.
+- 1. Enrollment in a baccalaureate or graduate degree program full time (12 credits or more). - 2.
+2.00 GPA or better to enter second year of basic course. - 3.
+Enrollment in the ROTC English program or satisfy the English requirement by approving an examination.

-Note: Cadets will not fail the Basic Courses for lack of English skills.
+Note: Cadets will not fail the basic courses for lack of English skills.
+ROTC will prepare cadets in this area.

-B. Advanced Course:
+B. Advanced Course Requirements:

-- 1. Have a GPA 2.00 or better. - 2.
-Be medically qualified (free exam). - 3.
-Be a full time student (12 credits or more). - 4.
-Score 70 or more on the English Comprehension Level Test (ECL) - 5.
-Have "Junior" in college status (negotiable). - Have applied for accreditation of ROTC English courses. - We will prepare you to pass the English exam.
+- 1. 2.00 GPA or better. - 2.
+Be medically qualified (Medical exam is free of charge). - 3.
+Be a full-time student (12 credits or more). - Score 70 or more on the English Comprehension Level Test (ECLT).

+- 5. Be classified as Junior in college according to academic progress standards. (negotiable) - ROTC will prepare cadets for the English exam.